The Role of Initialization in 3D Gaussian Splatting: Introduction

 Accurately reconstructing the 3D structure of a scene from a set of images or a video stream is a long-standing problem in computer vision, with applications in cultural heritage documentation, asset generation for entertainment, and robotics (\eg, for path planning and navigation).
 The field of 3D reconstruction from images has received significant attention in the last few years due to the emergence of efficient learning-based reconstruction techniques, especially neural radiance fields (NeRFs)~\cite{nerf} and 3D Gaussian Splatting (3DGS)~\cite{3dgs}.

-Gaussian splatting represents a scene using a collection of 3D Gaussians, each defined by a position, covariance matrix (representing anisotropic scale and orientation), opacity, and a view-dependent color function (typically modeled via spherical harmonics).
-3DGS relies on an initial estimate of the Gaussian positions, typically provided by a sparse point cloud obtained from Structure-from-Motion (SfM).
-A crucial part of any 3DGS approach is thus a densification stage, which aims to generate more Gaussians in underrepresented areas~\cite{3dgs, 3dgs_mcmc, absgs, minisplatting, scaffold_gs, sugar}.
+3DGS represents a scene using a collection of 3D Gaussians, each defined by a position, covariance matrix, opacity, and a view-dependent color function.
+To bootstrap optimization, 3DGS relies on an initial estimate of the Gaussian positions, typically provided by a sparse point cloud obtained from Structure-from-Motion (SfM).
+A crucial part of any 3DGS approach is thus a densification stage, which creates new Gaussians to improve reconstruction fidelity and scene coverage~\cite{3dgs, 3dgs_mcmc, absgs, minisplatting, scaffold_gs, sugar}.
 Consequently, improving the densification stage has been a research focus~\cite{3dgs_mcmc, absgs, bogauss, idhfr, minisplatting}.
-In most cases, the densification strategies have been designed and evaluated on initial positions provided by sparse SfM point clouds or through random sampling.
+In most cases, these densification strategies have been designed and evaluated with SfM or random initialization.